royalnationscup/royalnationscup.github.io/README.md

     "name": "Germany",
     // flag MUST match with the flag of the Leaderboard and is used as id "flag": "GER",
+    // True if the player should be auto sorted by points "orderByPoints": true,
+    // True if the points should be visible "showPoints": true,
     "player": [
       {
         // player name
         "name": "Player A",
         // captain of the team
         "role": "captain",
+        // How many points this player scored "points": 13
       },
       {
         "name": "Player B",
         // player that has won the qualifier
         "role": "player",
+        "points": 10
       },
       {
         "name": "Player C",
         // unknown state (eg. qualifier not played) "role": "none",
+        "points": 5
       },
       {
         "name": "Player C",
         // player did not make the qualifier
         "role": "out",
+        "points": 3
       }
     ]
   }]